akoidan/pychat/README.md

  - Login with social media
  - Sending offline messages with Firebase push notifications

-# When should I use pychat:
+# When should I use pychat
 |                        | Pychat | Slack | Skype | Telegram | Viber |
 |------------------------|--------|-------|-------|----------|-------|
 | Open Source            | +      | -     | -     | -        | -     |